lispyclouds/pod-lispyclouds-docker/README.md

 A [babashka](https://github.com/borkdude/babashka) pod for interacting with docker.
 Uses the [clj-docker-client](https://github.com/into-docker/clj-docker-client) to function.

+#### NOTICE: [contajners](https://github.com/lispyclouds/contajners) is recommended to use instead of this pod.
+It is source compatible with babashka and supports much more features and has less limitations as compared to the this pod.
+Also more engines like podman are supported.

 ## Building prerequisites
 - [Graal VM](https://www.graalvm.org/downloads/)
 - [Clojure CLI](https://clojure.org/guides/getting_started)(faster) or [Leiningen](https://leiningen.org/)(better windows support)